How To: Enable Or Disable Hibernate Option In Windows 7

-If you are not aware of Hibernate feature, Hibernation is a power-saving state designed primarily for laptops.
-While sleep puts your work and settings in memory and draws a small amount of power, hibernation puts your open documents and programs on your hard disk and then turns off your computer.
+If you are not aware of the Hibernate feature, Hibernation is a power-saving state designed primarily for laptops (works great on desktop computers as well).
+While sleep mode puts your work and settings in memory (RAM) and draws a small amount of power, hibernation puts your open documents and programs on your hard disk and then turns off your computer.
 Of all the power-saving states in Windows, hibernation uses the least amount of power.
 On a laptop, use hibernation when you know that you won’t use your laptop for an extended period and won’t have an opportunity to charge the battery during that time.

-So if you are really going to use this feature then you need to enable it by doing a simple procedure as mentioned below:
+So if you are going to use this feature, then you need to enable it by doing a simple procedure as mentioned below:

 Step 1: Open Command Prompt with Administrator rights.
 To open Command Prompt, type CMD in Start menu and then hit Ctrl + Shift + Enter to open the Command Prompt with Admin rights.